 The Department of Economics runs two active seminar series – one external and one internal.
 Both seminar series run in Autumn and Spring terms.
 The attendance of both seminar series by full-time research students is compulsory, and active participation in discussions is encouraged.

-We accept applications on an ongoing basis for entry in October.
+We accept applications until the end of June for entry in October.
 To apply, you should submit the following documents using the Online Research Degree Application Form (full time) or Online Research Degree Application Form (part time)

 Please note that we will not consider incomplete applications.
 You can find general information about the application process at City here.